-If you find yourself overwhelmed with day-to-day operations and keeping up with the growing demand of art assets or you had a bad experience with outsourcing in the past, you’ve come to the right place.
-This blog provides tips on how to choose a design agency that can produce quality art, on time and within your budget.
+If you find yourself overwhelmed with day-to-day operations and keeping up with the growing demand for art assets or you had a bad experience with outsourcing in the past, you’ve come to the right place.
+This blog provides tips on how to choose a design studio that can produce quality art, on time and within your budget.

 Step 1: Planning

-Budgets are one of the most, if not the most, important aspect of working with an art studio.
-It is imperative that you quantify everything, even the minor details and leave nothing unaccounted for.
+Budgets are one of the most, if not the most, important aspect of working with design services.
+It is imperative that you quantify everything; even the minor details and leave nothing unaccounted for.
 Keep in mind changing a budget mid-project can have devastating effects on your bottom line and puts you at risk of missing project deadlines.

 After you check, double check, and triple check that your ideas are well thought out and the budget is in place, you now have the materials you need to look for a design studio.